-I’ll be explaining why this is an important relationship and how to find a mentor in this post.
+I’ll be explaining why this is an important relationship and how to find a potential mentor (and the right mentor) in this post.
 First let’s start with the basics, what exactly is a mentor?

 Think of how great it would be to have someone by your side giving you advice and guidance when you are buying your first home or having a baby for the first time.
 As you are reading through this post, I challenge you to think of what area in your life you could use some guidance in.
 Then think about how a mentor can best help you with this.

 The mentor-mentee relationship is a one of those strong relationships that will stick with you in your professional life.
 A successful mentoring relationship ultimately benefits both parties.

 Do you need someone that is encouraging or maybe someone that will give it to you straight and show you some tough love?
 Are you looking for guidance. asa new employee?
 Seeking advice for changes to your own career?